How to Nail Your At-Home Blowout, Every Single Time

-Re-creating the sleek, smooth blowouts your stylists gives you can be daunting.
+Re-creating the sleek, salon-worthy blowout you might get from your hairstylist can feel daunting, especially when it's just you in your home.
 But with a few hair-drying techniques on hand, you'll find that your style will last longer, and your need for straighteners and curling irons will be greatly reduced.
-Learn how to blow-dry as smoothly as possible (pun intended) when you keep reading.

 Before you go anywhere near a blow dryer, you'll need two products to get your hair heat-ready: something to smooth fly-aways and frizz, and some type of heat protectant.
 You'll also need some hair clips, a roundup, and a great tool (more on that later).

 Keep reading to learn how to blow-dry as smoothly as possible (pun intended) ahead.